GGebook smalllogo

 You can see from the graph that the freezing (and melting) point of naphthalene is about 80 0C.

-Note that the results are ideal, and in practice it can be quite hard to get a completely flat line on the graph - the napthaline at the edge of the tube cools faster so heat energy is not evenly distributed throughout the substance.
+Note that the results are ideal, and in practice it can be quite hard to get a completely flat line on the graph - the naphthalene at the edge of the tube cools faster so heat energy is not evenly distributed throughout the substance.

 Water

-The Celcius scale of temperature (also called 'centigrade') was fixed using the freezing point and boiling point of pure water (at standard atmospheric pressure).
+The Celsius scale of temperature (also called 'centigrade') was fixed using the freezing point and boiling point of pure water (at standard atmospheric pressure).
 You should be able to explain that this means water always freezes at 0°C and boils at 100°C: This was how this scale was invented!

 the kelvin scale